xmayeur/pdf-merge/README.md

 This option, in conjunction with the `-c` option does not reverse the page of the even-pages documents

+---
     --encrypt, -e

-Encrypt the output document with the provided password Algorithm is `AES-256-R5`
+Encrypt the output document with the provided password.

+Algorithm is `AES-256-R5`

+---
     --password, -p

 Provide an encryption password.
 If omitted when using the `-e` option, a password will be prompted

+---